Butt-Numb-A-Thon

 The Butt-Numb-A-Thon (also known as BNAT) was a film marathon held in Austin, Texas every December from 1999 to 2016.
-It was hosted by Harry Knowles of the Ain't It Cool News website in celebration of his birthday.
-The festival showed 24 hours of vintage films as well as premieres.
+It was hosted by Harry Knowles of Ain't It Cool News in celebration of his birthday.
+The festival showed 24 hours of vintage films, as well as premieres.

 Following revelations of sexual assault accusations against Knowles in September 2017, the festival ceased.

 Event admission

 The marathon was invite-only via an application process.
 Before BNAT 5 in 2003, there were typically two ways to gain admittance – one for Austin residents that usually involved some event, such as BNAT 4 in 2002 having a costume contest at a horror movie screening at an abandoned mental institution on Halloween, then a separate one for those not in the Central Texas area.
 After BNAT 5, the application process was changed to internet-only involving several essay-style questions and submissions of pictures.